Skip to main content

 • An over-all increase in the level of education funding of Indiana's public schools.

-• The concept of state taxes paying, on the average, three fourths of public school operating
+• The concept of state taxes paying, on the average, three fourths of public school operating expenses (those costs other than construction costs, debt service, and transportation).

 • Transportation funded separately by a mix of state and local taxes.
-Complete funding of costs
+Complete funding of costs over the foundational level for state mandated programs.

 • Methods of public funding of schools which (1) are simple, predictable, and stable, allowing for efficient planning; (2) are flexible and responsive to local needs and/or choices; (3) and provide incentives for creative efforts among school corporations and innovative approaches to problems.

-• A method of public school funding which eliminates extreme variations in level of per pupil
+• A method of public school funding which eliminates extreme variations in level of per pupil expenditures, allocating funding so that each child receives equal support, with consideration given to area differences in operating expenses.

-• If additional tax revenues are needed to supply the state’s share of an adequate foundation
+• If additional revenues are needed to supply the state's share of school funding, the League favors use of the statewide income tax.